Bundesautobahn 49

+is a federal motorway running through north Hesse.
+It connects Kassel with Fritzlar, Schwalmstadt, Stadtallendorf and Homberg (Ohm) and connects with the A5 at the Ohmtaldreieck interchange.

+It offers an alternative and shorter route to the often heavily used A7 via the Hattenbacher interchange.

 Course

 A 49 splits off from A 7 at Kreuz Kassel-Mitte and continues as a city motorway through Kassel to Baunatal over the river Fulda.
 It then continues through the communities of Edermünde, Gudensberg, Fritzlar, Wabern, Borken and Neuental in the Schwalm-Eder region.

-Along this stretch, there are motorway viaducts over the Ems, Eder and Schwalm rivers, the latter being bridged over twice.
+After Borken the Ems, Eder and Schwalm rivers are crossed via bridges and viaducts, with the Schwalm being crossed over twice.

-At its current end in Neuental, the A 49 flows into state road 3074.
-As this road is not designed to handle motorway traffic, the 8.5 kilometer-long stretch between Borken and Neuental is prohibited for heavy traffic.
+The southernmost stretch then continues via Neustadt (Hessen), Stadtallendorf and Homberg (Ohm) with a rather meandering route.
+The Autobahn then ends at the Ohmtal interchange where it connects to the A5.